Shaikos/ScriptGLPI/README.md

 </p>

 ---

-# GLPI Auto-Installation Script
+## About this script

-This script automates the full installation of **GLPI** on a Debian/Ubuntu server.
+This script automates the full installation of **GLPI** (currently 10.0.18) on a Debian/Ubuntu server.
 It installs and configures **Apache**, **MariaDB**, **PHP**, and sets up GLPI ready to use.

+Please note: GLPI is installed without SSL by default.
+If you plan to make it accessible externally or require SSL encryption, it is recommended to set up a reverse proxy.

 ## 🧩 Default Accounts